-Search funds, both international and those in the United States and Canada, often include investment criteria of recurring revenue, high EBITDA margins and stable cash flow history.
-In a sample of offering memoranda reviewed by the research team, nearly all mentioned these acquisition characteristics.
-There have been 13 acquisitions made outside the United States and Canada through the search fund model to date (of the 28 tracked by IESE versus 177 known U.S. and Canadian search funds tracked by Stanford GSB).
-Of these 13 acquisitions, four were successfully sold, seven are currently operating and two were shut down.
-Of those that successfully completed an acquisition, 17% were purchased for less than \$4 million, 58% for \$4 million to \$8 million, 17% for \$8 million to \$12 million and 8% for \$12 million or more.
-The median search fund acquisition has the following characteristics: \$7.9 million in revenues, EBITDA margin of 19%, a purchase price to EBITDA multiple of 5.6x, trailing annual EBITDA growth rate of 5% and 70 employees.
-(See Exhibit 4 for more search fund acquisition statistics.)
+There have been 22 acquisitions made outside the United States and Canada through the search fund model to date (of the 45 search funds tracked by IESE versus 258 known U.S. and Canadian search funds tracked by Stanford GSB).
+Of these 22 acquisitions, seven were successfully sold, 13 are currently operating and two were exited with loss of equity.
+Of those that successfully completed an acquisition, 15% were purchased for less than \$4 million, 45% for \$4 million to \$8 million, 10% for \$8 million to \$12 million and 30% for \$12 million or more.
+The median search fund acquisition has the following characteristics at purchase: \$8.0 million in revenues, EBITDA margin of 19%, a purchase price to EBITDA multiple of 5.2x, trailing annual EBITDA growth rate of 5% and 71 employees.
+(See Exhibit 4 and Exhibit 5 for more search fund acquisition statistics.)